PhotonHub Demo Centre 'Photonics and Food'

 Photonics plays an essential role in the screening of food products.
 This includes the detection of foreign objects, the classification of a product batch based on its quality, the monitoring of the (potential) presence of carcinogenic elements, authenticity tests on liquids in the framework of food fraud and the quality monitoring of water.

-B-PHOT will host the PhotonHub Demo Centre on 'Photonics & Food' in Brussels on October 6, 2023.
+B-PHOT will host a free PhotonHub Demo Centre on 'Photonics & Food' in Brussels on October 6, 2023.
 Join our researchers in their labs and discover how photonics can play an essential role in the harvesting and screening of food products.

 Name: PhotonHub Demo Centre: 'Photonics & Food'

 Location: Brussels Humanities, Sciences & Engineering Campus (Vrije Universiteit Brussel), Belgium

 Date: 6 October 2023 or 25 January 2024

 Training capacity: 9 persons

 This one-day hands-on training course provides the industry with a detailed overview of how photonics and photonics-based techniques can contribute to the quality control and safety of liquid and solid food products.

 - Detection of mycotoxins

 - Authentication of olive oils, honey and beers